UrbsLab/STREAMLINE/README.md

 Each phase CLI records its resolved arguments in `<output_path>/<experiment_name>/run_commands.pickle` after a successful run.
 On later runs, the same phase will reuse saved arguments for options you omit, while command-line values you provide override and update the saved entry.
 Use `--ignore_saved_run_command` for a fresh run or `--no_update_saved_run_command` to avoid updating the pickle.

+## Feature Type Handling

+Phase 1 exposes `--one_hot_encoding`.
+The default keeps historical behavior and expands non-binary categorical features during data processing.
+Set `--one_hot_encoding 0` when you want Phase 6 to handle raw categorical columns per model.

+Phase 6 then uses `--bypass_one_hot_for_native_models` and `--native_categorical_models` to decide how raw categoricals are prepared.
+If Phase 1 metadata shows `one_hot_encoding=False`, Phase 6 only runs models listed in `--native_categorical_models` by default.
+Auto-discovered models are filtered to that native-capable list, and explicitly requested unsupported models raise an error instead of being silently one-hot encoded.
+With the default settings, this means CGB/CatBoost is the native categorical model.

+Phase 6 also writes Optuna trial accounting to `<dataset>/models/optuna_trials/*_optuna_trials*.csv` and includes the same trial summary in each per-CV metrics JSON.
+This records how many trials actually ran and completed within the requested `--n_trials` and `--timeout` budget.

 ## Getting Started

 ### Google Colab